adlerlang/trying_out_my_scala/INSTRUCTIONS.md

 -[x] * Only 1 piece of each type of clothing may be put on -[x] * You cannot put on socks when it is hot
 -[x] * You cannot put on a jacket when it is hot
-* Socks must be put on before footwear - [3,1]
+-[x] * Socks must be put on before footwear -
-* Pants must be put on before footwear - [6,1]
+-[x] * Pants must be put on before footwear -
-* The shirt must be put on before the headwear or jacket -[4,2]
-* You cannot leave the house until all items of clothing are on (except socks and a jacket when it’s hot)
-* If an invalid command is issued, rggit sespond with “fail” and stop processing commands
+-[x]* The shirt must be put on before the headwear or jacket -[x] * You cannot leave the house until all items of clothing are on (except socks and a jacket when it’s hot) -[x] * If an invalid command is issued, respond with “fail” and stop processing commands

 ### Examples